Frequently Asked Questions

 For protein structure prediction, the eventual goal is to have human folders work on proteins that do not have a known structure.
 This would require first attracting the attention of scientists and biotech companies and convincing them that the process is effective.
 Another goal is to take folding strategies that human players have come up with while playing the game, and automate these strategies to make protein-prediction software more effective.
 These two goals are more or less independent and either or both may happen.

 The more interesting goal for Foldit, perhaps, is not in protein prediction but protein design.
 Designing new proteins may be more directly practical than protein prediction, as the problem you must solve as a protein designer is basically an engineering problem (protein engineering), whether you are trying to disable a virus or scrub carbon dioxide from the atmosphere.
-It's also a relatively new field compared to protein prediction.
-There aren't a lot of automated approaches to protein design, so Foldit's human folders will have less competition from the machines.
+At the time this FAQ was originally written, it was a relatively new field compared to protein prediction.

 You can learn more about the science of Foldit here: The Science Behind Foldit

-Q: What data is logged and analyzed by Foldit?
+Q: What data are logged and analyzed by Foldit?

 A: This is described by the Foldit terms of service and consent, which can be found here.